jsmorley/JSMeter10/README.md

 * **GMailNotify**<br/>
 Count of GMail inbox<br/>
-Message subjects in a tooltip
+Message subjects in a tooltip<br/>
+Slide-out notification on new emails

 * **Recycle**<br/>
 Windows Recycle Bin<br/>